semyon-dev/crypto-rate-bot/README.md

 # Crypto Rate Bot
 This bot can give you rates from the Wex and Binance.
-Enjoy)
+Also bot take some information from CoinMarketCap.
+Enjoy it)
 \
 Also you can add bot to the chat
 \